PualMark/dr-smile-template/README.md

 # dr-smile-template
-A website templete for dentist https://pualmark.github.io/dr-smile-template/
+A website template for a dentist https://pualmark.github.io/dr-smile-template/